-Another good reason to experiment with various formats is that it may help you find which format you’re most comfortable working with.
+Another good reason to experiment with various writing formats is that it may help you find which one you’re most comfortable working with.
 Several years ago I was writing a crime novel and no matter how many times I started, I always found myself stifled by writer’s block.
-I had recently read a couple of screenplays just out of curiosity, so I decided to write the story as a screenplay, to see how it would work out.
+I had recently read a couple of screenplays and so I decided to write the story as a screenplay to see how it would work out.
 A couple of months later I had a completed feature length screenplay and I discovered my favourite writing format.
 Since that time I’ve written several screenplays, submitting them to producers and directors.
 Screenwriter, poet, playwright; you can wear all those hats!

-An excellent way to develop an understanding of different formats, discover how they relate to each other, and how they are adapted for movies, is to use the following process: Read the source material (if it’s an adaptation), read the screenplay, and then watch the movie.
+An excellent way to develop an understanding of different writing formats and discover how they relate to each other and how they are adapted for movies, is to use the following process: Read the source material (if it’s an adaptation), read the screenplay, and then watch the movie.